Pharmaceutical Serialization

 In a typical implementation, a serialization engine generates unique serial numbers based on defined rules, ensuring that no code is reused across the product's life.
 These serials are associated with GTINs, batch numbers, expiry dates, and other attributes, then printed or laser-marked onto each pack as a 2D code and human-readable text.

-• Serial number generation: Rules define length, character sets, randomisation, and uniqueness to minimise predictability and reduce the risk of “guessable” codes.
+• Serial number generation: Rules define length, character sets, randomisation, and uniqueness to minimise predictability.

 • Printing and verification on line: Codes are printed on high-speed lines and immediately checked by vision systems to avoid unreadable or duplicate identifiers.

-• Data capture and storage: Serialization data is stored in secure repositories at the manufacturer and, where required, in national or regional systems that support verification and reporting.
+• Data capture and storage: Serialization data is stored in secure repositories at the manufacturer and, where required, in national or regional systems.

-• Downstream verification: Wholesalers, pharmacies, and hospitals scan serialised packs to verify authenticity and update their status (for example “received”, “dispensed”, or “decommissioned”).
+• Downstream verification: Wholesalers, pharmacies, and hospitals scan serialised packs to verify authenticity and update their status.

 How Ennoventure Helps with Pharmaceutical Serialization